1935 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of the 1935 Quarter

-It shows an eagle holding arrows.
+It shows a heraldic eagle with wings spread, facing left and clutching a bundle of arrows in its talons.
 Above its head is the motto E Pluribus Unum.
-An olive wreath goes from one wing tip to the other, with the mint mark below the central point of the wreath.
-The top of the coin says United States of America.
-The bottom says Quarter Dollar.
+An olive branch wreath frames the design, with the mint mark positioned below the central point of the wreath.
+The top of the coin says United States of America and the bottom says Quarter Dollar.
+Note that the original 1932 reverse hub—which had a higher rim that protected the design from wear—was replaced starting in 1934, meaning 1935 quarters tend to show more reverse wear than obverse wear in circulation.

 Other Features of the 1935 Quarter

-Earlier, we confirmed that the 1935 Quarter was 90% Silver and 10% Copper.
+The 1935 Quarter was 90% Silver and 10% Copper, giving it a silver weight of 0.18084 troy ounces.
 It weighed 6.25g, was 24.3mm in diameter, 1.75mm thick, and had 119 reeds on its edge.
 The reeds were a counterfeiting measure since you could tell if someone had scraped any silver off the edge.

 Also Read: Top 20 Most Valuable 1776-1976 Bicentennial Quarter